hirusha-adi/hirusha/docs/study/cie_al/computer_science/paper_3/my_revision_notes/chapter_17/notes.md

             - and the status of the routes along the route
             - the router decides on the best route (next hop)
             - and sends the packet on its next hop.
+        - when use?
+            - packet swithing is most commonly used on data networks such as the internet to send large data files that don't need to be live streamed
+            - packet swithing is used when it is necessary to be able to overcome failed lines by rerouting
+            - it is used when it is necessary for the communication to be more secure
+            - packet switching is used for high volume data transmission
+            - packet switching is used when is it is NOT necessary to use all the bandwidth
+            - eg:
+                - email,
+                - text messages
+                - documents
+                - VOIP